Life Coaching with CBT Techniques

 The cognitive behavioural techniques that I use in coaching sessions encourage you to take control of your jealousy rather than letting it take control of you.
 Coupled with coaching techniques to help build self esteem and confidence where relevant, this kind of practical coaching provides a useful practical way of learning how to prevent jealousy ruining your relationship or causing you anxiety.

 Changing a Habit

 If you are having difficulty breaking a habit, whether that is smoking or drinking too much alcohol or something more personal such as your behaviour in relationships or the way that you express anger, then motivational interviewing is a coaching model that can be particularly helpful.

 Often people think that making changes is purely a matter of willpower.
-This is not the case and in David's coaching if you want help in beaking a habit and feel crestfallen that you have tried before and not managed it, then he can explain to you a model of change described in motivational interviewing coaching that many people find to be more practical.
+This is not the case.
+Iif you want help in beaking a habit and feel crestfallen that you have tried before and not managed it, then I can explain to you a model of change that many people find to be more practical.
 This can help to prevent you getting too down on yourself if you are find it hard to make changes and it can support you in sustaining motivation.

 Diet and Coaching

 Diet may be relevant to coaching in two ways.

 Firstly, parts of your diet may be contributing to your problems - for example, caffeine or alcohol use can make mood swings and anxiety worse.
 Coaching can help to highlight some of these issues for you if they are relevant.